 SAFE's “Standard Child Safeguarding Course ” is a comprehensive online training course specifically designed by experienced and fully qualified child protection experts.
 The course is for all staff who come into contact with children, young people, parents and families during their work; and is also the first course for those who have a particular responsibility for safeguarding in their setting.
-Meeting local Safeguarding Children Board's (SCB) requirements of single agency training, including health, as detailed in “Working Together to Safeguard Children” DH 2015; the course has been specifically developed to give an introduction to safeguarding and to raise awareness of:
+Meeting local Safeguarding Children Partnership/Board requirements of single agency training as detailed in “Working Together to Safeguard Children” DH 2018; the course has been specifically developed to give an introduction to safeguarding and to raise awareness of:

-- Child protection legislation and guidance including national and local SCBs (ACPC: Area Child Protection Committees in Scotland and Northern Ireland)
+- Child protection legislation and guidance including national and local SCPs (ACPC: Area Child Protection Committees in Scotland and Northern Ireland)

 - Recognition of child abuse